AEA Federal Credit Union (AZ) Adds 30-Mo CD Special, Up to 3.50% APY

 For the tiny handful that have convinced regulators in recent years to give them a second chance and release them from conservatorship, Independence Day takes on a whole new meaning.
 After about five years in conservatorship, the NCUA returned control of the Yuma, Arizona-based credit union to its members on December 18, 2015.

-As the one-year anniversary of its “Independence Day” nears, AEA FCU is currently Arizona’s 13th largest credit union, with more than 33,300 members and assets in excess of $253 million.
+Three years after its “Independence Day”, AEA FCU is currently Arizona’s 14th largest credit union, with more than 31,700 members and assets in excess of $247 million.

 How the Share Certificate Special Compares

-When compared to the 196 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, AEA Federal Credit Union's 9-month Special Certificate currently ranks first.
+When compared to 195 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, AEA Federal Credit Union's 30-month Share Certificate Special APYs currently rank first and second.